SigneGit/RemoveRedditTracking/README.md

 This forces affiliate links to be the actual link you expect them to be.

-Also removes reddits outbound url redirection to out.reddit.com and replaces it to be the actual link
+* Removes reddits outbound url tracker
+* Removes reddits inbound url tracker

 OPTIONAL: